The Melbourne Cup: “Not only is it the race that stops a nation but it stops the proceedings of the court”

 However, unfortunately this year, on the eve of the Melbourne Cup Mr Cummings name is again in the news for all the wrong reasons with a family dispute over his million dollar estate.

 Two proceedings have been started in the New South Wales Supreme Court challenging Mr Cummings’ Will and the division of the Cummings assets, worth millions of dollars.
 One proceeding has been started by his daughter Sharon Robinson together with his daughter Anne-Marie who is representing the interests of their sick elderly mother and Bart’s widow, Valmae.
 Valmae was married to Bart for over 60 years.
-The other proceedings has been started his son Anthony and another of his sisters, Margaret.
+The other proceedings has been started by his son Anthony and another of his sisters, Margaret.

 The executor of Mr Cummings’ estate is Mr Aaron Ross Randell, a partner at accountancy and financial planning firm Emerson Randell Young.